gekographe/cv-1/README.md

 Code immersion
 --------------
 After pushing the limit of what is practical in Excel, I became convinced there must be a better way to work.
 So this year I decided to learn how to code.
+Now I'm ready to work on real projects and mature my skills as a full stack web developer.

 ### Makers Academy
 Web development: Autumn 2013